aristanetworks/anta/demo/README.md

 Run these commands using the devbox shell:
 ```
+ls demo/inventory
-more demo/all.txt
+more demo/inventory/all.txt
-more demo/spines.txt
+more demo/inventory/spines.txt
-more demo/leaves.txt
+more demo/inventory/leaves.txt
 ```
 ## Install the requirements